eliwaksbaum/webscore-player/README.md

 </script>
 ```

-Parameters to WebscoreInit:
+Parameters to `WebscoreInit()`:
-    1) the entire string of the JSON file produced by mxlparse.py.
+1. The entire string of the JSON file produced by mxlparse.py.
-    2) an array of strings, the in-order paths to the SVG files of your score
+2. An array of strings, the in-order paths to the SVG files of your score
-    3) a string, the path to the MP3 file of your score
+3. The path to the MP3 file of your score

 ### Known issues and further goals
 The way MuseScore exports its SVGs, grace notes are ordered after the notes they precede.
 This means grace